True/False Film Fest, Columbia | “March March” kickoff parade | photo, Jonathan Steffens / CC BY-NC

 Political, social, and economic challenges that artists face, and how to use those challenges to succeed.

-Reed McMillan, chair, CERF+
+Reed McMillan, past board member, CERF+

 Principles and strategies for boards of directors to maximize an arts organization’s success.